-The staff of CWA are small but mighty.
+While we are a small-scale staff of the Association, we are workforce mighty.
 Along with consultants, these are the people who keep the ship going in the right direction.

-Monica Sobala is the Administrative Manager at the California Workforce Association.
+Monica Sobala is the Administrative Services Director at the California Workforce Association.
 She has been with the Association since 2003.
-Monica can be reached at: firstname.lastname@example.org
+Monica can be reached at: email@example.com

 Matt Hidalgo comes to CWA from the Sacramento Employment and Training Agency and has had years of experience working face to face with job seekers and individuals with barriers to their employment.
 While working at the Sacramento Works, LLC.
 America’s Job Center in Galt, CA, Matt sought to bridge the gap between job seekers and businesses through vocational trainings, instructional workshops, and job matching while simultaneously supporting the Job Center Supervisor in WIOA policy implementation and special projects.
 As a Workforce Development Professional, Matt advocated on behalf of his customers ensuring access to training resources and job placement assistance.
 Matt also assisted in the development and execution of contracts such as Service Agreements between partner agencies and job seekers as well as Individual Development Plans to map out job seeker Career Pathways.